- When: from September 18 2020 until April 5 2021

-From early October 2020 until April 5 2021, The National Maritime Museum and The Dutch National Portrait Gallery show 'Angels of the Sea, a touching portrait exhibition by Stephan Vanfleteren.
+From September 18 until May 16 2021, The National Maritime Museum and The Dutch National Portrait Gallery showed 'Angels of the Sea, a touching portrait exhibition by Stephan Vanfleteren.

 Stephan Vanfleteren (Belgium, 1969) is one of the most famous portrait photographers in the Low Countries.
 Angels of the Sea, created in 2016, consists of a series of poignant portraits of young people from the maritime school Royal Work IBIS in Bredene, Belgium.
 Vanfleteren was charmed by the children who grew up in a protected environment in their traditional sailor suits.
 He photographed the 108 students of boarding school IBIS: the angels of the sea.
 A selection of these can be seen in the exhibition in The National Maritime Museum.